 South Seeds: Queens Park Recreation Ground, Crosshill, Glasgow

-South Seeds are negotiating a long-term lease with the Glasgow City Council.
+South Seeds are negotiating a long-term lease with the Glasgow City Council through the People Make Glasgow Communities process.
 The lease will be of a duration long enough to leverage capital funding for the building, and unusually will be tailored to allow partial demolition of the building.

 “South Seeds spent a year developing a Community Asset Transfer proposal to take on ownership of the Old Changing Rooms but sadly, this was unsuccessful.
 In hindsight, a number of scoping meetings between South Seeds and the council, would have helped to focus all our minds and open a meaningful dialogue about how best to redevelop the site and help it once again enrich the local community.
 For complex issues such as redeveloping this derelict site, there is mileage in all parties becoming familiar with one another and drafting a path forward together.
 Resolving issues relating to land ownership and management are rarely straightforward.
 The Old Changing Rooms for example doesn’t have its own title plan, so transferring ownership is problematic and this proved to be one the initial barriers.
 If you are not sure what your options are, ask advisors and speak with the landowner.
 Very soon it will become clear what can be achieved and how.

 Clearly, the goal of any community organisation is to create added value for its local community.
 As such, once we found out what we could do with the site - after speaking with the council and independent experts (e.g. architects, solicitors, utilities etc.) - it then put us in a strong position to explore with the local community what we should do with the site.
 The site’s re-development must satisfy the needs and wants of our community.
 The only way to really understand what they require is to establish a meaningful dialogue with them.
 Consequently, a community-wide consultation is South Seeds’ next step in its journey towards re-developing the Old Changing Rooms.”